vedhavk/Hackp/README.md

 ### Getting Started

 1. **Registration**: Create a new account or login with existing credentials
+2. **Password Recovery**: Use "Forgot your password?" if you need to reset your password
-2. **Dashboard**: Access the main dashboard to see overview statistics
+3. **Dashboard**: Access the main dashboard to see overview statistics
-3. **Upload Images**: Use the upload page to add new images
+4. **Upload Images**: Use the upload page to add new images
-4. **Annotation**: Click and drag on images to create annotation boxes
+5. **Annotation**: Click and drag on images to create annotation boxes
-5. **Gallery**: Browse all images with filtering and sorting options
+6. **Gallery**: Browse all images with filtering and sorting options

 ### Key Features Usage